renaissance-publishing/renaissance/content/chapters/20-skills.md

       - However, unarmed combat does *not* cover the use of natural attacks like acid spit (which would use Ranged Weapons) or a natural magical ability (which would most likely be described by a power).
       - Sample Proficiencies: Defense, Grappling, Locks, Strikes, Throws, *by natural weapon*

-Sidebar: Unusual Skills
+## Unusual Skills

-  - Sometimes you’ll want your character to be able to do something that isn’t exactly covered by a skill — like tracking game through the woods.
+Sometimes you’ll want your character to be able to do something that isn’t exactly covered by a skill, like analyzing a crime scene, tracking game through the woods, or picking a lock.
-  - While players can use an Exotic Skill to take ranks in an unusual skill, they are usually better served by taking an existing skill with a descriptive specialization.
-For example, players would almost always be better off taking Search \[Tracking\] than taking Exotic
-    Skill: Tracking.
+One option, certainly, is to take an Exotic Skill; for example, Exotic Skill: Lock-Picking.
+However, while that might be very descriptive, it's also very narrow in use: lock-picking is a much more narrowly-defined skill than, for example, *persuasion*, and you could easily go several games without it coming up.

+A better option might be to take an existing skill, and apply a descriptive specialization – for example, Craft: Clockwork [Lockpicking].
+This makes it clear to the GM how you'd like to use the skill, while allowing you to invest in a more generally-useful skill.

-  - The Knowledge and Profession skills can also be used to establish a specific special skill-set for a character — for example, Profession:
+The Knowledge and Profession skills can also be used to establish a specific special skill-set for a character — for example, Profession: Hunter.

-    Hunter.
+Of course, whether you purchase ranks in an Exotic Skill or use a specialization to "flavor" an existing skill, you should talk with your GM about it.
-  - In addition to thinking about how you want to represent your character’s talents, think about how you want to be able to *use* the skill during a game.
+In particular, make sure that the GM understands and agrees with how you want the skill to work mechanically – what you want it to represent, when you want to be able to use it, what modifiers the check will have, and so on.

-  - If you’re unsure about a skill selection, you should discuss it with the GM; make sure that the GM understands not only what you want the skill to represent, but what you want to be able to *do* with it, and be sure that you and the GM agree with not only what the skill is supposed to represent, but what it’s supposed to do and how it’s supposed to work.
+Likewise, if you’re unsure about a skill selection, you should discuss it with the GM; make sure that the GM understands not only what you want the skill to represent, but what you want to be able to *do* with it, and be sure that you and the GM agree with not only what the skill is supposed to represent, but what it’s supposed to do and how it’s supposed to work.

-Sidebar: Gotchas and Confusing Cases
+## Gotchas and Confusing Cases

+While developing the game, we've run into a few "gotchas" and confusing cases:

-  - Disguise only covers the *physical* half of pretending to be someone else; for the social half — that is, to talk to people without being discovered — you’ll also need Deception.
+- **Disguise** only covers the *physical* half of pretending to be someone else; for the social half — that is, to talk to people without being discovered — you’ll also need *Deception*.
-  - Search is used to actively search an area for something; it takes time, and you move around.
-Perception is usually used for noticing things quickly — seeing things when you enter a room, as opposed to after looking around.
+- **Search** is used to actively search an area for something; it takes time, and you move around.
+  **Perception** is used for noticing things quickly — seeing things when you enter a room, as opposed to after looking around.
   Search is also used to track someone or something.
-  - Control is used to manage your own magical energies, and to develop sleights; it should not be used to represent a characters “will power,” that’s the WIL attribute.
+- **Control** is used to manage your own magical energies, and to develop sleights.
-  - Normally, solving a crime would be treated as Solving a Logic Puzzle (requiring a COG × 3 check, as below).
-If you would like to build a detective character, consider using Profession: Detective or
-    Profession: Investigator to represent your character’s ability to solve mysteries.
+  It does *not* represent a characters "will power," that’s the **WIL** attribute.

+## Removed Skills

+We also have a few notes about candidate skills that we've removed:

+We initially included an **Investigate** skill, but we found it too narrowly applicable, and too unclear about what it did.
+Wouldn't you use *Search* to find clues?
+Wouldn't you use *Profession: Detective* for professional skills and knoweldge about solving crimes?
+Was it just for solving mysteries – was "Deduction" really something we needed a skill for?
+We decided to remove it.

+- Replacement:
+  - Normally, you'd use *Search* to search a crime scene for clues, and you'd use a *Solve a Logic Puzzle* check (COG × 3) to reason through a crime.
+  - Profession: Detective or Profession: Investigator could also be used to represent the kinds of common knowledge (about criminals, crime-solving, investigation, and deduction) that *Investigator* characters would usually have.
+- As an Exotic Skill:
+  - Exotic Skill: Investigation (COG or INT; Active, Mental, Technical)
+  - Exotic Skill: Deduction (COG; Active, Mental)

+Several other fantasy games have a **Disable Device** skill, so we included it in several of our early skill lists.
+However, since classical "dungeon-delves" aren't a core scenario for us, we found that it was not very useful – in fact, after a year of development and testing, it'd never come up!

+- Replacement:
+  - Disabling fine mechanical devices would normally be covered by the same skill used to create them – Craft: Clockwork.
+- As an Exotic Skill:
+  - Exotic Skill: Lock-Picking (COG or INT; Active Physical, Technical)
+  - Exotic Craft: Trap-Making (COG; Active Physical, Technical)
+  - Exotic Skill: Disable Device (COO or COG; Active, Physical, Technical)